 Go to Appearance and click the “Widgets” function.

 Find the “Category Specific RSS” widget.
 If you have a lot of things installed, you may have to scroll down.

 Drag and drop the widget into one of your sidebars.
 I am going to drop it in the Right Sidebar under the “Search” field of my site.
 Your theme may have completely different options.
 Find a place that works perfectly for where you want to show the category RSS feeds.

 That’s all that is needed.
 Now, you have a WordPress custom RSS feed for your categories listed in the sidebar.
 You can change the name of the widget in the settings screen I showed you earlier.

 Note: The only categories that will be listed in the widget are ones that have content.
-If the category does not contains any posts, it will not show on your site.
+If the category does not contain any posts, it will not show on your site.

 Make It Easier On Your Guests